Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 42. Craft Creator

-This is one of those online jobs you can start all by yourself – you just need to have the ideas and go where the creativity takes you.
+This is one of those online jobs you can start all by yourself working from home- you just need to have the ideas and go where the creativity takes you.
 Read this HomeWorkingClub case study from someone making money selling jewellery and other items on Etsy for some inspiration.

-Personal Development Jobs
+Online Jobs in Personal Development

 44. Life / Career Coach